 Learn more about Chinese culture’s most important contributions to world history

 If you don’t have arrows, your archers aren’t going to be very useful.
 What to do?

-They decide to take advantage of a particular circumstance in their location, which is that this river that flows between the two armies in the evenings tends to become covered with fog.
-It’s a time of year when at night, the air cools down and the air rising from the river condenses and you get a thick layer of fog over the river.
-They go upstream and they commandeer boats as they go along.
-They take all these boats, and then in the boats, they build dummies.
-They make little mannequins out of straw, and they put uniforms on these mannequins, and then they tie the boats together, and they push them out into the stream, and they float downstream in the evening, just as the fog is descending on the river.
-On the southern bank, the sentries are very alert, they’re watching out, and they know that particularly under the cover of fog is a dangerous time because the enemy on the north bank may try to slip across the river and attack, so they’re very much on the alert.
+They decide to take advantage of a particular circumstance in their location: The river that flows between the two armies in the evenings tends to become covered with fog.
+It’s a time of year when at night, the air cools down and the air rising from the river condenses, creating a thick layer of fog over the river.
+They go upstream and commandeer boats as they go along.
+They build dummies out straw, dress them in uniforms, then tie the boats together and push them out into the stream.
+The boats float downstream in the evening, just as the fog is descending on the river.
+On the southern bank, the sentries are alert, watching out, and they know that under the cover of fog is a dangerous time because the enemy on the north bank may try to slip across the river and attack.

-They see, coming down the river through the fog, these boats, and in the boats—they can’t see very clearly because of the fog—but they see all the soldiers lined up, waiting to attack.
+They see the outline of these boats coming down the river through the fog, but because of the cover, they can’t see very clearly.
+They see all the soldiers lined up, waiting to attack.
 They think, “We’ve figured out their clever strategy, and they’re trying to sneak up on us in the fog,” and so they unleash a hail of arrows on these boats.
 Of course, the arrows stick in the straw dummies.
-On the north side, they haul the ropes in, they draw the boats back and they’ve resupplied themselves with the arrows they needed to carry on the campaign.
-This sort of story becomes legendary, and it’s passed down.
-Straw Boats Borrow Arrows is the title of it.
+On the north side, the opposing army hauls the ropes in, draw the boats back, and they’ve resupplied themselves with the arrows they needed to carry on the campaign.
+This sort of story becomes legendary, passed down through China.

 Learn more about the military technology of the ancient Chinese